Sockets & Network IPC

 Common Pitfalls / Anti-Patterns

-DoS via connection flood: An attacker can exhaust server resources by opening many connections (SYN flood for TCP, connection flood for SOCK_STREAM).
-Use connection limits, rate limiting, and proper timeout configuration.
-Consider using a load balancer or SYN cookies for TCP.
+DoS via Connection Flood & Audit: An attacker can exhaust server resources by opening many connections (SYN flood for TCP, connection flood for SOCK_STREAM).
+Use connection limits, rate limiting, proper timeout configuration, and consider a load balancer or SYN cookies.
+Socket operations (bind, listen, connect) generate standard audit events on most Linux distributions — for compliance, monitor for unexpected socket creation or binding to unusual ports.

 -